 To aid their investigation of Bengal tiger parts trafficking, the firm has voluntarily joined a confederation of wildlife trafficking investigators.
 This confederation employs a software system that allows confederation members to share among themselves, intelligence on traffickers and tiger parts shipments.
 The software package that builds this system can be accessed here.

 The kit's simulator is fitted to a political-ecological data set.
-This fitted simulator is then used to predict the tiger poaching rate assuming a certain set of traffickers are active in the simulator.
-These poaching rate predictions are central to optimally assigning traffickers to the investigation's Detain, Surveil, and Interdict lists that are shared with India's wildlife crime control bureau.
-These poaching rate predictions are generated by the simulator, not through any social network analysis (SNA) of the investigation's separate trafficker social network model.
+This fitted simulator is then used to predict the tiger poaching rate assuming an identifiable set of traffickers are active in the simulator.
+These poaching rate predictions are central to optimally assigning traffickers to the investigation's Detain, Surveil, and Interdict lists that are then shared with India's wildlife crime control bureau.
+These poaching rate predictions are generated by the simulator rather than by analysis of the confederation's associated social network model of the targeted WTS.